Outlook Email Report Template 7

 Report behaviour completely depends on one global variable - OREG:Mode

 You can use either numbers or equates defined.
-We put them on the last tab
+We've put them on the last tab

-so you can copy and paste them in your code:
+so you can copy and paste them into your code:

 0 - OREQ:Print